Sir James Reid, 1st Baronet: Awards and honours

 He received the Prussian Order of the Crown (2nd Class), given during the visit of Emperor Wilhelm II to the United Kingdom at the time of the death and funeral of Queen Victoria in January–February 1901.

 Among other awards were honorary doctorates MD from the Royal University of Ireland in April 1900, when he was in Dublin during the visit of Queen Victoria to Ireland; and LL.D from the University of Glasgow, awarded to Reid in June 1901 during the university's 450th jubilee celebrations.

+Arms

+In 1911, Reid, was allowed to add one of the lions from the royal arms to his personal armorial bearings.
+The notice in The London Gazette said: